-And we as humans should question the effect our device interactions have on our own humanity, most of all these digital assistants who leverage our socially wired brains for better effect.
+And we as humans should question the effect our device interactions have on our own humanity — most of all that of these digital assistants who leverage our socially wired brains for better effect.

 But what are we really asking for when we seek a formal framework for politeness — like requiring “please” and “thank you” — in our voice user interfaces?
 If deployed coarsely, this seemingly helpful mechanic could unintentionally backfire.
 Better to take a moment and deconstruct the request.
 What’s the best way to model politeness in VUIs?

 These requests for a “politeness mode” are almost universally made in the context of children using voice assistants.
 But would simply requiring “polite” keywords from children have the desired effect?

 Mirror neurons are a relatively recent addition to our understanding of cognitive psychology, but they bear particular importance here.
 From a Scientific American interview with mirror neuron pioneer Marco Iacoboni:

 What makes these cells so interesting is that they are activated both when we perform a certain action — such as smiling or reaching for a cup — and when we observe someone else performing that same action.
 In other words, they collapse the distinction between seeing and doing.
 In recent years, Iacoboni has shown that mirror neurons may be an important element of social cognition…

 Consider a child interacting with a voice assistant like Alexa.
 That child is already deprived of the ability to watch their conversational partner (the device) exhibit physical signs of “politeness,” and it’s unlikely mirror neurons will fire just by listening to the device speak.